Useful information for patients and interested parties

 https://dkgev.deutsches-krankenhaus-verzeichnis.de/app/suche

-Last update: October 2023
+Last update: August 2024

 In a Long COVID illness, the long haulers should follow the treatment, which has been coordinated with the doctor.
 In addition, patients themselves can do a few things to improve their own health or to find a good way to deal with the symptoms.

 A balanced lifestyle can have a positive effect on physical and mental health.
 This means: It is important to look after yourself and not to neglect your own needs.
 This can also mean a walk in the fresh air or taking a break on the sofa.
 Alcohol and smoking should be avoided if possible.
 Eating a balanced diet and keeping yourself hydrated enough also supports your own health.
-In the patient guideline ‘Long/Post-COVID syndrome’ you will find precise nutritional recommendations and other measures you can take to promote your health.
+In the patient guideline ‘Long/Post COVID syndrome’ you will find precise nutritional recommendations and other measures you can take to promote your health.
 Good to know: With a balanced diet, it is generally not necessary to take dietary supplements such as vitamin supplements.

 Persons affected by Long COVID can find it difficult to talk about their symptoms with those around them.
 However, being open about the illness often helps to get support.
 Friends and family can help with everyday life or support in organising medical appointments.
 They can also support those affected during visits to the doctor.
 Sometimes it is also helpful to talk to other affected persons or relatives.